DeanDodds/MilestoneProject2/README.md

 ## bugs
 - Score counter does not flip back to player one
 - Display does not return to red display when changing player
+- Brown and black ball break counters counters not adding 1 each time

 # Credits